gatling/gatling/src/sphinx/quickstart.rst

   Note: If Gatling does not work as expected, see our FAQ.

-Your first simulation!
+Your first simulation
 ======================

-Here you are, waiting to know all about Gatling and all its secrets to achieve incredibly powerful performance testing.
+Now, you're ready to go!

-This page will guide you through most of the features.
+This page will guide you through most of Gatling HTTP features.

 You'll learn about simulations, scenarios, feeders, recorder, loops, scala functions, etc.
-But don't worry, this won't be painful, we'll take care of you during this journey through the amazing Gatling!

-Our mission during these two pages will be to test the computer database scala sample provided with Play 2 distribution and hosted on Heroku.
-We will first decide what scenario we want to create, then, we'll create it thanks to the Gatling Recorder and run it to see how the application behaved during the performance test.

 You're going to see some Scala, but don't panic!
 ================================================

-Yes, the Gatling simulation scripts are Scala classes.
+Yes, Gatling simulation scripts are Scala classes.

-No, it won't be painful, Gatling doesn't expect you to be a hardcore Scala hacker, but just to read this manual so you can learn the DSL.
+Don't worry, Gatling doesn't expect you to be a hardcore Scala hacker.

-However, once in a while, you might run into a specific use case that's not supported out of the box and then want to write your own components.
-If you write complex simulations, you might want to split them into multiple classes/objects.
-In this case, you can :

-  * Learn Scala.
-One very good starting point is `Twitter's Scala School <http://twitter.github.io/scala_school/>`_.
+Just please read this manual properly and learn the DSL.
+In most situations, this DSL will cover most of your needs and you'll be able to build your scenarios without much `Scala <http://www.scala-lang.org/>`_ knowledge.

+However, you might also sometimes run into situations where you have to hack a bit.
+We then recommend you have a look at `Scala School <http://twitter.github.io/scala_school>`_.

-  * Join the Google Group and ask for help.
+Feel also free to join our `Google Group <https://groups.google.com/forum/#!forum/gatling>`_ and ask for help.

-Anyway, the Gatling DSL should suffice for most current needs.

 For the non Scala people, here's what a Gatling simulation class look like::